linbug/daily_logger/README.md

 # daily_logger

-For those that want to keep track of their daily work goals in markdown format, this is a simple script that opens a daily/weekly markdown file from the command line, named with the appropriate day's date.
+For those that want to keep track of their daily work goals in markdown format, this is a simple script that opens a daily/weekly markdown file from the command line, saved under the appropriate day's date.

 ## Usage